Arroz Colorido colorful Mexican rice on red plate with fresh thyme

 • Sriracha sauce

-• More veggies, like broccoli and mushrooms!
+• More veggies, like green beans, peas, or mushrooms.

 Cooking Tips